As Senate hearing set for Kavanaugh, new accusers emerge

 The agreement and the latest accusation set the stage for a dramatic showdown as Kavanaugh and Ford each tell their side of the story.
 The developments could also determine the fate of Kavanaugh's confirmation, which hangs on the votes of a handful of senators.

-Attorney Michael Avenatti, who represented Stormy Daniels in her hush-money case against President Trump, tweeted that he is representing a third woman with "information" on Kavanaugh.
+Also Sunday, Attorney Michael Avenatti, who represents Stormy Daniels in her hush-money case against President Donald Trump, tweeted that he is representing a third woman with "information" on Kavanaugh.
 He sent a second tweet specifying that this woman is not Ramirez.

+A committee staffer emailed Avenatti “shortly after” he announced on Twitter he represented “a woman with credible information regarding Judge Kavanaugh and Mark Judge.”

+Avenatti posted his response on Twitter: "We are aware of significant evidence of multiple house parties in the Washington, D.C. area during the early 1980s during which Brett Kavanaugh, Mark Judge and others would participate in the targeting of women with alcohol/drugs in order to allow a "train" of men to subsequently gang rape them.
+There are multiple witnesses that will corroborate these facts and each of them must be called to testify publicly. ”